keenanjohnson/keenanjohnson/README.md

 Hey, I'm [Keenan](https://www.keenanjohnson.com/)!

-I have built some of the world’s most ambitious engineering projects and gained expertise in understanding people, teams, and technology to achieve the impossible for the good of all.
+I have built some of the world’s most ambitious engineering projects and gained expertise in understanding people, teams, and technology to try and build things that are useful.

 I am building a software development studio that builds software for hardware.
 Check out our products, including [Souffle](https://www.souffle.today/) and [Pandoro](https://github.com/breadboardfoundry/pandoro).